How To Remove Valve Guides

 For those on a budget it is certainly an option, but there is a limit as to how loose a guide can be to be safely knurled.
 For engines with cast-in guides, knurling may be the most practical way to do a lower-cost valve job.

 It's hard to say how many miles knurled guides will last before the engine starts burning a little oil and blowing out blue smoke.
-Perhaps 10k, maybe 20k miles, but for an old motorcycle that doesn't get driven regularly, knurling may be the best choice.
+Perhaps 10k, maybe 20k miles, but for an old motorcycle that doesn't get driven regularly, knurling valve guides is always an option.